Brewers' Christian Yelich back on injured list, 1 day after returning

-PHILADELPHIA (AP) Milwaukee Brewers outfielder Christian Yelich is going back on the injured list just one day after getting activated.
+PHILADELPHIA — Milwaukee Brewers outfielder Christian Yelich is going back on the injured list just one day after getting activated.

 The Brewers announced Tuesday that Yelich was returning to the IL due to the lower back strain that has bothered the 2018 NL MVP for the last three weeks.
 The Brewers recalled outfielder Tyrone Taylor from Triple-A Nashville.